13479776/statTarget/README.md

 ==============
 Description
 -----------------
-A graphical user interface, easy to use tool provide quality control based sig- nal correction, integration of metabolomic data from multiple batches, and the comprehensive statistic analysis for non-targeted and targeted approaches.
+A graphical user interface, easy to use tool provide quality control based sig nal correction, integration of metabolomic data from multiple batches, and the comprehensive statistic analysis for non-targeted and targeted approaches.

 The main GUI of statTarget has two basic components.
-The rst is shift correction.
-It includes quality control-based robust LOESS signal correction (QC-RLSC) that is a widely accepted method for quality con- trol based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).
+The first is shift correction.
+It includes quality control-based robust LOESS signal correction (QC-RLSC) that is a widely accepted method for quality con trol based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).

 statTarget - Shift Correction provide QC-RLSC algorithm that fit the QC data, and each metabolites in the true sample will be normalized to the QC sample.
 Additonally, LOESS based generalised cross-validation (GCV) would be automatically applied to avoid overtting of the observed data, when the QCspan was set at 0.

-statTarget - Statistical Analysis provide features including Data pre- processing, Data descriptions, Multivariate statistics analysis and Univariate analysis.
+statTarget - Statistical Analysis provide features including Data preprocessing, Data descriptions, Multivariate statistics analysis and Univariate analysis.

-Data preprocessing : 80-precent rule, log transformation, KNN imputation, Me- dian imputation and Minimum values imputation.
+Data preprocessing : 80-precent rule, log transformation, KNN imputation, Median imputation and Minimum values imputation.
-Data descriptions : Mean value, Median value, Sum, Quartile, Standard deriva- tives, etc.
+Data descriptions : Mean value, Median value, Sum, Quartile, Standard derivatives, etc.
 Multivariate statistics analysis : PCA, PLSDA, OPLSDA, VIP, Random forest.
-Univariate analysis : Student T-test, Shapiro-Wilk normality test and Mann- Whitney tests.
+Univariate analysis : Student T-test, Shapiro-Wilk normality test and Mann-Whitney tests.
 Biomarkers analysis for Clinical research : ROC, Odd ratio.